jangko/razcal/README.md

 plus a home brew layout language, what kind of hybrid mutant razcal will be?

 I will be nice, you can choose what component to be included in your final executable, you can add more functionality either using Nim, Lua, or moonscript as a module.
-I already and always be easy to build.
+It already and always be easy to build.
 ### roadmap

 right now, razcal pretty much still an embryo,